Having crystal clear complexion is the holy grail of beauty.

 The mainstay of treatment is prevention through the use of ample sunblock lotion with diligent and frequent re-application.
 Once pigmentation occurs, a combination of several treatment methods can be used to lighten it.
 This includes oral medication, chemical peels, laser treatments and topical creams such as Cyspera.

-Our doctor will be able to formulate treatment protocol to suit each individual’s skin condition and pigmentation concerns.
+At Lux Medical Aesthetic Clinic, our doctor will be able to formulate treatment protocol to suit each individual’s skin condition and pigmentation concerns.
 Customised treatment is designed to help achieve pigmentation lightening, bringing you one step closer to crystal clear skin.

 What is Cyspera?

 Cyspera is a skin pigment-correcting and melasma cream that harnesses a natural antioxidant found in the body, that helps reduce pigmentation and lighten the skin.